amoghyermalkar123/awesome-go-templ/README.md

-## Curated List of resources related to Go's templating library - https://github.com/a-h/templ
+## Curated List of resources related to Templ - https://github.com/a-h/templ

 ### Frameworks And Libraries -